aria-ml/dataeval/docs/source/concepts/MetadataLevels.md

 # Metadata Levels

-A dataset's metadata is not one table.
+A dataset's metadata does not fit cleanly in one table.
 Brightness is a property of an image; a bounding box is a property of one detection inside that image; a frame rate is a property of the whole video the image came from.
-Each of those facts is recorded once, about a different kind of thing, and they are not interchangeable.
+Each of those facts is recorded once, about a different kind of thing.

-Flattening them into a single table forces a choice, and both options are lossy.
+Flattening them into a single table forces a choice, and neither option is perfect.
 Replicate the coarse values down — copy an image's brightness onto each of its detections — and an image holding twelve detections now contributes twelve brightness readings while an image holding one contributes a single reading.
 Any statistic computed over that column is silently weighted by detection count.
-Aggregate the fine values up instead — average the box areas per image — and the individual detections stop existing as units of analysis at all.
+Aggregate the fine values up instead — average the box areas per image — and the individual detections stop existing as units of analysis at all, reducing 'resolution'.

 {class}`.Metadata` avoids the choice.
-It keeps every fact at the granularity it was actually measured, in one dataframe with rows of several kinds at once, and records how those kinds relate.
+It keeps every fact at the granularity it was actually measured, in one dataframe with rows of several kinds, and records how those kinds relate.
 Those kinds are called **levels**, and this page explains what they are, the graph that connects them, and why nearly everything {class}`.Metadata` does is a consequence of that graph.